My favorite Part of the Day...Just Before Dinner Time

 - Salt and pepper to taste

-- Few leaves of fresh basil chopped for garnish
+- Few leaves of fresh basil or parsley chopped for garnish

-- Start by place chicken breasts between 2 pieces of plastic wrap.
-Using a meat hammer, pound on the breasts to about 1/4in thickness.
+- Then place chicken breasts between 2 pieces of plastic wrap and use a meat hammer to pound on the chicken to about ¼ inch thickness.

 - Season chicken with salt and pepper on both sides and set aside.